 Self-assessment is the process of learning about yourself through defining your interests, values, skills and abilities.
 The process includes analyzing past and current experiences and accomplishments to help give you a sense of direction.
 Self-assessment is the first step towards making a major or career decision.
 While no assessment can perfectly describe who you are or what your career is to be, they are valuable in helping consider options you may not have previously considered.

-Myers-Briggs Type Indicator® (MBTI®) assessment– a personality type inventory that promotes awareness of self and others.
+Myers-Briggs Type Indicator® (MBTI®) – a personality type inventory that promotes awareness of self and others.
 It’s a widely used, nonjudgmental tool to help students gain an understanding of four natural preferences in how people gain energy, gather information, make decisions, and approach life.
-Although the best judge of your true personality will always be you, the MBTI can be a significant foundation for your discernment process.
+Although the best judge of your true personality will always be you, the MBTI – with proper interpretation by a Piper Center coach – can be a significant foundation for your discernment process.

 Strong Interest Inventory® — By giving you insight into your interests, preferences, and personal styles, the Strong enables you to identify specific courses, jobs, internships, and activities you’re likely to enjoy.